Hopf algebras and Markov chains: Two examples and a theory: Theory

 \subsubsection{Absorption and chromatic polynomials}

-Consider the case where there is a single basis element $c_\bullet$ of degree 1.
-Then, by \pref{absorbing} and \pref{stationary}, the $K_a$ chain has a unique absorbing basis vector $c_{\bullet}^n\in\calh_n$.
-The chance of absorption after $k$ steps can be calculated using an analog of the chromatic polynomial.
-Note first that the property $K_a\ast K_{a'}=K_{aa'}$ implies it is enough to calculate $K_a(b,c_\bullet^n)$ for general $a$ and starting state $b\in\calh_n$.
-To do this, make $\calh$ into a combinatorial Hopf algebra in the sense of \cite{aguiar06} by defining a character $\zeta$ that takes value 1 on $c_\bullet$ and value 0 on all other generators, and extend multiplicatively and linearly.
+Consider the case where there is a single basis element of degree 1; call this element $\bullet$ as in \ref{sec32}.
+Then, by \pref{absorbing} and \pref{stationary}, the $K_a$ chain has a unique absorbing basis vector $\bullet^n\in\calh_n$.
+The chance of absorption after $k$ steps can be rephrased in terms of an analog of the chromatic polynomial.
+Note first that the property $K_a\ast K_{a'}=K_{aa'}$ implies it is enough to calculate $K_a(b,\bullet^n)$ for general $a$ and starting state $b\in\calh_n$.
+To do this, make $\calh$ into a combinatorial Hopf algebra in the sense of \cite{aguiar06} by defining a character $\zeta$ that takes value 1 on $\bullet$ and value 0 on all other generators, and extend multiplicatively and linearly.
 In other words, $\zeta$ is an indicator function of absorption, taking value 1 on all absorbing states and 0 on all other states.
 By \cite[Th.~4.1]{aguiar06} there is a unique character-preserving Hopf algebra map from $\calh$ to the algebra of quasisymmetric functions.
 Define $\chi_b$ to be the quasisymmetric function that is the image of the basis element $b$ under this map.
 (If $\calh$ is cocommutative, $\chi_b$ will be a symmetric function.)
-Call this the \textit{generalized chromatic polynomial} of $b$ since it is the Stanley chromatic polynomial for the Hopf algebra of graphs \cite{stanley95}. \begin{prop} With notation as above, the probability of being absorbed in one step of $K_a$ starting from $b$ (that is, $K_a(b,c_\bullet^n)$) equals
+Call this the \textit{generalized chromatic quasisymmetric function} of $b$ since it is the Stanley chromatic symmetric function for the Hopf algebra of graphs \cite{stanley95}.
+We do not know how difficult it is to determine or evaluate $\chi_b$. \begin{prop} With notation as above, the probability of being absorbed in one step of $K_a$ starting from $b$ (that is, $K_a(b,\bullet^n)$) equals